-Iams Naturals Dog Food gets the Advisor’s mid-tier rating of 3 stars.
+Iams Naturals Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-- Iams Healthy Naturals Adult Lamb Meal and Rice
+- Iams Healthy Naturals with Lamb and Rice Adult (3.5 stars) [M]

-- Iams Sensitive Naturals Ocean Fish, Rice and Barley
+- Iams Sensitive Naturals Ocean Fish and Rice Adult (2.5 stars) [M]

-Iams Naturals Adult with Wholesome Chicken dog food was selected to represent the others in the line for this review.
+Iams Healthy Naturals with Lamb and Rice was selected to represent the other products in the line for this review.

 Dry Dog Food